-- TOK Prescribed Title and Oral Presentation

-- English A: Written Assignment

-- Language B: Written Assignment

-- Extended Essay - Several group six requirements (e.g. the musical links investigation, dance cross-cultural investigation) - a.
+- TOK Prescribed Title and Oral Presentation - English A: Written Assignment - Language B: Written Assignment - Extended Essay - Several group six requirements (portfolios etc.) - a.
 These assessments must be graded according to the rubrics provided within the IB curriculum guide. - b.
 Teachers are responsible for aligning their in-class grades accurately and consistently with the IB standards. - c.
 Teachers will have discretion in adjusting the weight of these External Assessments as is judged fair by the teacher in questions. - d.
 Teachers will have discretion in translating their predicted grade on the External Assessment to an equivalent in-class grade. - e.
 Teachers will record their translated class grades on the school's grade program, PowerSchool. - f.
-The IB Coordinator, teachers and students are responsible for the submission of all External Assessments.
+The IB Coordinator and IB teachers are responsible for the submission of all External Assessments.